plone/volto/docs/source/developer-guidelines/contributing.md

 ## Code Quality

 All pull requests must pass tests, documentation builds, and other code quality checks.
-Contributors are strongly encouraged to run these checks locally before creating a pull request.
+Developers are strongly encouraged to run these checks locally before creating a pull request.
+Contributors without full Developer access will need to create a Pull request first and get approval for their first PR from a Developer.
 These checks are enforced automatically on every pull request, so you might as well save time and frustration by doing these checks locally first.

 Specifically: